 The holidays are coming, but will customers be coming to you?
 The Thanksgiving and Christmas season is nearly upon us, so it’s the ideal time to get your PPC campaigns ready for the inevitable festive rush.

 Last Wednesday we hosted the first 'What's the Future' conference for marketers in the Solent area.
-For this inaugural event focusing on digital marketing, we invited Google and Hubspot to present alongside bandv's own Ross Breckenridge and Shawn Harding.
+For this inaugural event focusing on digital marketing, we invited Google and HubSpot to present alongside Breckenridge's own Ross Breckenridge and Shawn Harding.

 Of all the metrics that can measure the success of your email campaign, the click-through rate is by far the most telling.
 But how does one achieve a decent click through-rate?
 The answer is: segmentation.